 In language courses, he emphasizes a communicative approach along with grammatical mastery.
 He wishes for students to develop the skills necessary for long-term success, personalized language use, and independent learning.
 Role-play activities and authentic materials (texts, film clips, music, etc.), among other tools, feature prominently in his language classes of all levels.

 José is also very committed to outreach and the public humanities.
-To that end, he has worked with the Oakhill Prison Humanities Project and the Pushkin Summer Institute to help bring Russian studies to historically underrepresented populations.
-He hopes to continue this line of work in the future.
+To that end, he has offered an Inside-Out Prison Exchange Program course (The Meaning of Life & the Classic Russian Novel) at Swarthmore, and, previously, he has worked with the Oakhill Prison Humanities Project and the Pushkin Summer Institute.